 If you are interested in researching why people and animals behave in the way they do, then this could the subject for you.
 Psychology combines both the scientific and theoretical study of the mind and behaviour.
 The psychological theories and knowledge you will learn are based on relevant, accurate research and form the basis for understanding our lives.

-The course works well and compliments a range of A Levels, in many courses you will cover a psychological module, for example; PE, Business Studies and Biology.
+The compliments a range of subjects, in many courses you will cover a psychological module, for example; PE, Business Studies and Biology.
 History and English also work well with Psychology due to the essay skills developed.

 We aim to contextualise the study of Psychology through our subject enrichment.
 We offer visits such as ‘Life Behind Bars’ and have hosted guest speakers who work in a range of contexts including Forensics & Sport Psychology.